-Our comprehensive online nurse-midwifery program explores the complexity of providing care to women throughout their lifespan.
+The University of Cincinnati online nurse-midwifery program is geared toward caring for women’s health with a focus in labor and birth.
 Recognized as primary care providers, nurse-midwives provide a wide range of healthcare services including gynecological care, contraceptive prescriptions and management, birth attendance, and care of the newborn during their first month of life.
 Read more about what is a midwife and how to become a certified nurse midwife.

 All coursework adheres to our Nurse-Midwifery Program Core Values, Mission, Philosophy and Goals.
 The degree requires 57 total credit hours, 784 hours of clinicals, 42 lab hours and two site visits to the University of Cincinnati campus.